vigneshuw/mtconnect-statusUpdate/README.md

 ## TODO
 - [ ] Improving the ability of the system to handle errors.
+- [ ] Elaborate set of error codes for troubleshooting
 - [ ] Eliminate the need to use AWS lambda functions to get the adapter IP address.
 - [ ] Improving the shadow document by providing more information on the device.
 - [ ] Ability to automatically update the `upload_enable` parameter on the shadow document, in case of abrupt connection interruption.